-- 7.2.1 The air quality assessment has been undertaken with reference to the Environmental Protection Agency's (EPA) 'Guidelines on the information to be contained in environmental impact assessment reports' (EPA, 2022). - 7.2.2 Full details of the methodology and approach taken in respect of this assessment are provided within Appendix 7A in EIAR Volume II. - 7.2.3 The technical assessment report within EIAR Appendix 7A (refer to EIAR Volume II) provides a detailed description of the definition of sensitive human and ecological receptors as well as justification for the selected emissions stack height. - 7.2.4 The impact of the Proposed Development on GHG and climate change is assessed in EIAR Appendix 7B (refer to EIAR Volume II). - 7.2.5 In November 2021, a planning application and EIAR were submitted to always County Council for a separate development project, a 299MW OCGT plant on the western portion of the existing Tynagh Power Station site.
-Submitted Development Ref: 21/2192 proposes to demolish the existing Tynagh Power Station site workshop, administration building and car park, relocate these items to the brownfield lands to the immediate north of the Tynagh Power Station facility and develop a separate OCGT plant on the western part of the Power Station Site.
-Submitted Development Ref: 21/2192 is currently awaiting determination by An Bord Pleanála (PL 07.313538) following a Third Party appeal against Galway County Council's decision to grant permission.
-For further details of the Submitted Development please refer to EIAR Chapter 4, EIAR Volume I. - 7.2.6 Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 (a 299MW OCGT) and the Tynagh North 350MW OCGT.
-As such, to ensure the Submitted Development Ref: 21/2192' is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed where appropriate rather than an existing baseline scenario.
+- 7.2.1 The air quality assessment has been undertaken with reference to the Environmental Protection Agency's (EPA) 'Guidelines on the information to be contained in environmental impact assessment reports' (EPA, 2022). - 7.2.2 Full details of the methodology and approach taken in respect of this assessment are provided within Appendix 7A in EIAR Volume II. - 7.2.3 The technical assessment report within EIAR Appendix 7A (refer to EIAR Volume II) provides a detailed description of the definition of sensitive human and ecological receptors as well as justification for the selected emissions stack height. - 7.2.4 The impact of the Proposed Development on GHG and climate change is assessed in EIAR Appendix 7B (refer to EIAR Volume II). - 7.2.5 In November 2021, a planning application and EIAR were submitted to Galway County Council, subsequently appealed and approved by ABP under Ref.
+PL07.313538) that is a separate 299MW OCGT development and project primarily to the west of the existing Tynagh Power Station to that of the Proposed Development which is for a 350MW facility to the north.
+Planning approval was obtained for the Approved Development Ref: 21/2192 however the Applicant will be unable to implement it (i.e. will not build/operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment it is nonetheless assumed that the Approved Development Ref: 21/2192' is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed where appropriate rather than an existing baseline scenario.